 Take your time and chat things through at home where everyone is comfortable.
 It may also be useful to seek expert financial advice during this time.
 The Money Advice Service offer easy to understand guides on how and when seek to financial advice when planning for retirement.

 Organisations like IndependentAge and AgeUK, for example, offer excellent support services and online guides to help you and your parents prepare for retirement.
 The IndependentAge website in particular features a range of guides on how to handle difficult conversations which may help, as conversations around retirement can be hard for parents to have with their children.

-For general retirement tips and advice visit the My Ageing Parent website.
-It’s written specifically for family members and shares regular articles and resources for helping loved ones prepare for their retirement.
+For general retirement tips and advice visit the My Ageing Parent Facebook page or website.
+It’s specifically for family members and shares regular articles and resources for helping loved ones prepare for their retirement.

 Goals for the future

 Encourage your parents to talk about how they want to live in retirement and what they want to achieve in this new chapter.
 Retirement is a change in lifestyle, it means more time to do what you enjoy and relax after many years of work.
 This is the perfect time to try new things and spend more time with loved ones.